Correlation length of the angular mode for an approximate $U(1)$ symmetry during inflation: Introduction

 This question is closely related to the correlation length of the angular mode $\theta$.
 In the Affleck-Dine mechanism, the baryon number asymmetry is usually proportional to $\sin n\theta$, where the value of $n$ depends on the models.
 Due to the stochastic behavior of the field, $\theta$ is randomly distributed and the average of the baryon number in the whole universe should be zero.
 However, if the correlation length of $\theta$ is much larger than our current horizon size, we can still live in a baryon-rich patch, even if the average of the baryon number in the whole universe is zero.
 On the other hand, if the correlation length of $\theta$ is much smaller than our current horizon size, then at early times our universe consists of many baryon-rich patches and anti-baryon-rich patches with the same probabilities, then the average of the baryon number in our universe is nearly zero\footnote{It can not be exactly zero.
 According to the central limit theorem, the average of the baryon number in our universe should be around $|Y_{B}| e^{-3/2 N}$ where $Y_B$ is the baryon to entropy ratio defined as $\sqrt{\langle Y_B^2\rangle } $ and $N \sim N_*/\log(HR_c)$ is the number of the patches contained in our current horizon.
 Here $N_*\approx 60$ is the e-fold number of our observed universe.}.

 Since the correlation length for a weakly coupled scalar field depends on its mass, one may argue that for a small $U(1)_B$ breaking term, the angular mode would have an effective ``mass" much smaller than the Hubble parameter.
 In this case, one may conclude that the correlation length of the $\theta$ could be much larger than our current horizon size.
-A similar argument has been used in the works~\cite{Wu:2020pej, Wu:2021mwy, Wu:2021gtd}.
+A similar argument has been used in the works~\cite{Wu:2020pej, Wu:2021mwy, Wu:2021gtd}\footnote{See the discussion of \cite{ Wu:2021mwy} at the end of Sec.
+3.}.

 On the other hand, since the Affleck-Dine field contains two real fields $\phi_R$ and $\phi_I$ with similar correlation length $R_c \approx H^{-1} \exp(H^2/m^2)$, one can imagine that the whole universe is divided by many cells with a scale of $R_c$.
 Within each cell, we can take $\phi_I$ and $\phi_R$ as a constant, but for different cells, the field values of $\phi_{R, I}$ are not strongly correlated and they can be taken as random distributed\footnote{The distribution functions are decided by the equilibrium solution of the Fokker-Planck equations.}.
 Due to the approximate $U(1)$ symmetry, the sign of $\phi_R$ and $\phi_I$ are also random with equal probabilities to be positive or negative.
 Note that $\tan \theta = \frac{\phi_I}{\phi_R}$, so the sign of $\tan \theta$ is also randomly distributed.
 Therefore, we expect that the correlation length of $\theta$ should not be too much larger than $R_c$, as illustrated in Fig.~\ref{cell}.